 Demo recordings usually suffer from poor audio quality because the band or artist that is performing it was not in a good studio.
 Sometimes, the recording quality of the instrumentation portion of the demo is actually great, but the singer or rapper is doing a demonstration that will need to be done over in the future.

-A demo is usually sent to labels or similar companies by bands and artists looking for someone to help them take their marketing to the next level.
+A demo is sent to labels or similar companies by bands and artists looking for someone to help them take their marketing to the next level.
 Labels often want you to send unreleased material that is not finalized in case they want to officially re-record and release that song under their name.

 For Song Pitches